'Spider-Man: No Way Home' swings to third biggest opening in box office history - KESQ

 That is the third highest opening weekend in box office history and also the highest opening weekend for the month of December.
 The film blew past its original projections by $123 million.
 Only 2019’s “Avengers: Endgame” and 2018’s “Avengers: Infinity War” opened to larger numbers.

+Tom Rothman, chairman and CEO of Sony Pictures spoke to the film’s historic success on Sunday.

+“This weekend’s historic ‘Spider-Man: No Way Home’ results, from all over the world and in the face of many challenges, reaffirm the unmatched cultural impact that exclusive theatrical films can have when they are made and marketed with vision and resolve,” Rothman said in a statement. “

-“Movie theaters have been looking for a hero and Spider-Man swung in and saved the day,” Paul Dergarabedian, senior media analyst at Comscore, told CNN Business.
+Paul Dergarabedian, senior media analyst at Comscore, told CNN Business that “movie theaters have been looking for a hero and Spider-Man swung in and saved the day.”

 “As arguably the most important weekend in box-office history, the implications of ‘Spider-Man: No Way Home’s’ performance cannot be overstated in terms of its ability to change a narrative,” he added.
 “It reaffirms the movie theater’s place as one of the most viable, relevant, and beloved entertainment institutions.”